Ways To Change An Attachment Style: How To Create A Secure Attachment

 Unsure how to create a healthy attachment?

-What are the five attachment styles?
+What are the five attachment styles in attachment theory?

-The attachment theory, first published by psychologist John Bowlby, aimed to understand why infants experienced psychological distress when separated from their mothers, impacting their healthy development.
+The attachment theory, first published by psychologist John Bowlby, aimed to understand why infants experienced psychological distress when separated from their mothers, impacting their childhood development.
 He found that infants and young children displayed different behavioral patterns, influenced by how securely attached children felt in relation to their caregivers.

 When facing an unhealthy relationship, they may feel confident in cutting off contact or removing themselves from the situation.
 They often don't avoid conflict, difficult conversations, or the emotional needs of others.
 These securely attached adults understand that emotions are an essential part of being human, and they are better equipped to form healthy relationships, including intimate relationships and romantic relationships.